Three steps to define an effective data science process

 - Visualize the flow – A Kanban board visually represents work via tasks that flow across named columns of increasing work completion

-- Minimize work-in-progress – Focus on completing tasks in progress, so that insight can be gained via completed tasks (to inform what might be useful future tasks)
+- Minimize work-in-progress – Focus on completing tasks in progress.
+Gain insight via completed tasks (to help prioritize future tasks).

 However, while useful, Kanban does not define how a team might coordinate and prioritize what to be done.
 So, a team that uses Kanban needs to define additional structure to help them, for example, prioritize tasks.

 In fact, Scrum is the most popular team coordination framework for software development projects.
 Therefore, many people naturally think of using Scrum for data science projects.
 For example, Scrum defines meetings, roles, artifacts and a process to execute iterative fixed duration sprints.

-DDS leverages some of the key aspects of the original scrum (such as roles), but defines an iteration framework that is much more applicable for data science projects.
-For example, iterations are not time-boxed, but rather, are defined by a small set of tasks (often an experiment or hypothesis), which has create, observe and analyze tasks.
+DDS leverages some of the key aspects of the original scrum (such as roles).
+However, DDS defines an iteration framework that is much more applicable for data science projects.
+For example, iterations are not time-boxed, but rather, are defined by completing a small set of tasks.
+Furthermore, each iteration needs to explicitly define create, observe and analyze tasks.

-Let’s say the data science team or the data science team leader selects a life cycle framework and a data science appropriate coordination framework.
+Let’s say the data science team selects a life cycle framework and a data science appropriate coordination framework.
 Then the next question is: “How do we integrate these two frameworks?”

-One way to achieve this integration is defining an iteration to be one “loop” through the life cycle (phases of a project).
+One way to achieve this integration is defining an iteration to be one “loop” through the life cycle.
 An alternative approach is to have an iteration be comprised of one phase in the project life cycle.
-Yet another approach is to use the life cycle as a vocabulary, such that it’s clear which phase (or phases) the current iteration is focused on progressing.
+Yet another approach is to use the life cycle as a vocabulary.
+This way, the focus of the current iteration is clear.

-Defining and using an effective agile data science process certainly takes more time, effort and knowledge than just reading this post.
-If you are interested in understanding this topic in more depth, you could explore becoming a Certified Data Science Team Lead or our consulting services.
+Defining and using an effective agile data science process certainly requires more effort than just reading this post.
+Interested in understanding this topic in more depth?
+If so, you could explore becoming a Certified Data Science Team Lead or our consulting services.